chevah/github-chrome/README.rst

 Usage
 -----

-* Install as unpacked extension.
+* Install as unpacked extension:

+  * Tools -> Extensions
+  * Enable `Developer mode`
+  * Click the new `Load unpacked extension...`
+  * Choose folder and then 'Open'

+* There is an option page for the extension:

+  * Update Trac url.
+  * Update review text.
-* There is an option page to turn of features and case the extension go wild.
+  * To turn of features and case the extension go wild.

 Thanks